-I am a video producer/editor by day and make all sorts of different projects for different people and organizations.
-To see what that’s all about, feel free to check out Brian Lillie – Video for the whole story.
+I am a video producer/editor and photographer by day and make all sorts of different projects for different people and organizations.

 Here, specifically, are some of the horror and horror comedy films I’ve made with my awesome filmmaking pals over the years…